evanrosa/wine-ML-capstone-2018/README.md

 - **Part 3: Modeling/Results**: Submit a cleanly formatted Jupyter notebook (or other files) documenting your code, processes, model, and results.
 The format of this notebook should resemble a medium-length memo.
 - **Part 4: Presentation**: Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.

 Your project is meant to resemble an actual client deliverable.
 Your audience is a client.
 Parts 2 and 3 should be clean notebooks that you would feel comfortable presenting to a client.
-Part 4, the presentation, should resemble an actual client meeting in which you present your finds.
+Part 4, the presentation, should resemble an actual client meeting in which you present your findings.

 > "Everyone is your client." -Dr. Albert Lee